Chart Color Schemes

 The educational profile of South Melbourne exceeds national averages, with above-average qualification levels and academic performance metrics

-South Melbourne's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15+, 56.9% hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most common at 35.8%, followed by postgraduate qualifications (16.6%) and graduate diplomas (4.5%).
-Vocational pathways account for 20.1% of qualifications, with advanced diplomas at 10.8% and certificates at 9.3%.
+South Melbourne's residents aged 15+ have a higher educational attainment than national averages.
+56.9% hold university qualifications compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are the most common (35.8%), followed by postgraduate qualifications (16.6%) and graduate diplomas (4.5%).
+Vocational pathways account for 20.1%, with advanced diplomas at 10.8% and certificates at 9.3%.

-Educational participation is high, with 26.4% of residents currently enrolled in formal education.
-This includes 8.7% in tertiary education, 6.3% in primary education, and 5.0% pursuing secondary education.
-As of the latest data (2016), South Melbourne's 4 schools have a combined enrollment of 888 students.
-The area has typical Australian school conditions with an ICSEA score of 1037, indicating balanced educational opportunities.
-School places per 100 residents are lower than the regional average at 6.8, suggesting some students may attend schools in adjacent areas.
-Educational provision is conventional, split between 1 primary and 3 secondary institutions.
+Educational participation is high, with 26.4% currently enrolled in formal education.
+This includes 8.7% in tertiary, 6.3% in primary, and 5.0% pursuing secondary education.
+South Melbourne's four schools have a combined enrollment of 888 students as of the latest data point.
+The area has typical Australian school conditions (ICSEA: 1037) with balanced educational opportunities.
+School places per 100 residents (6.8) are below the regional average (9.6), indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education